-At this point, it is worthwhile considering how environmental factors key in.
+At this point, it is worthwhile seeing how environmental factors key in too.
 Between 1979 and 1992, a study found that the percentage of people who had this version of the ALDH2 gene and displayed abusive drinking habits increased from 2.5% to 13% (Ray: 2016).
 This is thought to have happened due to the introduction of a heavy drinking culture among Japanese businessmen, as well as stress from surmounting economic pressures as the economy began to weaken (Lennon: 2019).
 Thus, although genetic factors seem to influence one’s likelihood of developing addictive behaviors, their likelihood of manifesting seems to be closely interlinked with environmental triggers.

 Fowler, CD: Pub Med